Norbury Park: History

-Marie Stopes, the British scientist and writer, lived at Norbury Park House from 1938 to 1958.
+Marie Stopes, author, palaeobotanist and campaigner for eugenics and women's rights, lived at Norbury Park House from 1938 to 1958.
 She had been an active proponent of sexual education and birth control in the early twentieth century; her book Married Love, published in 1918, was the first sexual manual written in language simple enough to be accessible to a wide public.
 In 1921 she opened the first birth control clinic in London.
 On her death in 1958 she bequeathed the Park to the Royal Society of Literature, of which she was a member.
 The house was subsequently sold to Philip Spencer, an industrialist.

-Norbury Blue cheese
+House

+Norbury Park House was designed in the Palladian style by Thomas Sandby for William Locke in 1774 and was extended by the architect, Peter Frederick Robinson, in 1820.